prob140/prob140.github.io/_staffers/anwen.md

 photo: anwen.jpg
 ---

 Hi!
-I'm a junior studying CS and Statistics.
-In my free time, I love trying new restaurants with friends, cooking/baking, and learning about ancient civilizations.
-I'm excited to meet everyone!
+I’m a senior studying CS and Statistics.
+In my free time, I love trying new restaurants, cooking/baking, and making art.
+I’m excited to meet everyone!